 Lakeside Lavender + Tidal Blue + Fern Green

-Soft colors, when banded together, produce a strong style statement.
-In this living room, an is-it-purple-or-blue wall color changes, depending on the light, giving the room an ethereal glow.
+When banded together, soft colors produce a strong style statement.
+In this living room, the wall color can skew purple or blue, depending on the light, which gives the room an ethereal glow.
 The blue properties of the wall color are picked up in the drapes, upholstery, and accent pillows and are complemented by soft green.
-As shown in this room, hints of colors outside the color scheme will give a space a collected look.
+Hints of colors outside the color scheme will give a space a collected look.
 All the colors swirl together, recalling a lakeside at sunset.

 Barely Gray + Golden Khaki + Smokey Black